-Indicator Formula Definition Meaning and interpretation of indicator OPEX Salaries and related expenses + repair and maintenance expenses + other expenses - energy hedging Selling, general and administrative expense.
+Indicator Formula Definition Meaning and interpretation of indicator Net working capital/ Revenue Net working capital Total revenue Efficiency ratio, which shows Net working capital as proportion of revenue.
+Net working capital/Revenue is a measure of operating efficiency.
+The lower the indicator, the more efficient the Group's operations and use of funds.
+OPEX Salaries and related expenses + repair and maintenance expenses + other expenses - Ineffective energy hedging result Selling, general and administrative expense.
 This indicator helps management to evaluate the effectiveness of the Group's operations by monitoring the overhead expenses.
-Net profit (loss) Profitability ratio, which shows how well the Group employs its total assets.
+Return on assets (ROA) Net profit Average assets at the beginning and end of the reporting period Profitability ratio, which shows how well the Group employs its total assets.
 This indicator shows how well the Group utilizes its assets to generate profit.
 A higher indicator value shows higher profitability of the Group's total assets.
-Return on assets (ROA) Average assets at the beginning and end of the reporting period EBIT Profitability ratio, which shows how well the Group employs its capital.
+Return on Capital Employed (ROCE) EBIT Average Capital employed at the beginning and end of the reporting period Profitability ratio, which shows how well the Group employs its capital.
 This indicator shows how well the Group utilizes its capital employed to generate profit.
 A higher indicator value shows higher profitability of the Group's capital employed.
-Return on Capital Employed (ROCE) Average net debt at the beginning and end of the reporting period + average equity at the beginning and end of the reporting period Net profit (loss) Profitability ratio of net profit in relation to equity.
+Return on equity (ROE) Net profit Average equity at the beginning and end of the reporting period Profitability ratio of net profit in relation to equity.
 ROE is a measure of Group's performance.
 Return on equity shows how effectively the Group is using shareholders' capital to generate profits.
-Return on equity (ROE) Average equity at the beginning and end of the reporting period Taxonomy CAPEX Additions and acquisitions through business combinations of property, plant and equipment, intangible assets and investment property + additions of right-of-use assets Capital expenditures calculated as defined by the EU Commission Delegated Regulation 2178/2021.
-This indicator shows capital expenditures related with additions and acquisitions through business combinations of property, plant and equipment, intangible assets and investment property as well as additions of right-of-use assets and is used to calculate capital expenditure KPI under the EU Taxonomy.
-Taxonomy OPEX Repair and maintenance expenses + short-term lease expenses + IT maintenance expenses Operational expenses calculated as defined by the EU Commission Delegated Regulation 2178/2021 (including differences described in section '5.9 Sustainability governance and other disclosures').
+Taxonomy CAPEX Additions (including acquisitions through business combinations) of property, plant and equipment, intangible assets (except goodwill), investment property + additions of right-of-use assets Capital expenditures calculated as defined by the EU Commission Delegated Regulation 2021/2178.
+This indicator shows capital expenditures related with additions and acquisitions through business combinations of property, plant and equipment, intangible assets (except goodwill) and investment property as well as additions of right-of-use assets and is used to calculate capital expenditure KPI under the EU Taxonomy.
+Taxonomy OPEX Repair and maintenance expenses + short-term lease expenses + IT maintenance expenses Operational expenses calculated as defined by the EU Commission Delegated Regulation 2021/2178 (including differences described in section '6.6 Disclosures under the EU Taxonomy Regulation').
 This indicator shows costs related to maintenance and repair, short-term lease, IT maintenance expenses and is used to calculate operating expenditure KPIs under the EU Taxonomy.
-Net working capital Current assets (excluding non-current assets held for sale) - cash and cash equivalents - other current financial assets - Short-term deposits - short term interest receivables - prepaid income tax - derivative financial instruments assets - amounts receivable on disposal of property plant and equipment + non-current receivables (excluding Epso-G) - current liabilities (excluding non-current liabilities of assets held for sale) + current portion of non-current loans + current loans + lease liabilities + payable income tax + current portion of deferred revenue related to new customers connection and upgrade fees + derivative financial instruments liabilities + current provision + dividends payable Net working capital shows the amount of capital, other than that used for investing in noncurrent assets, tied in business operations.
-Net working capital is a measure of operating efficiency.
-The lower the net working capital, the more efficient the Group's operations and use of funds.
-Net working capital/ Revenue Net working capital Efficiency ratio, which shows Net working capital as proportion of revenue.
-Net working capital/Revenue is a measure of operating efficiency.
-The lower the indicator, the more efficient the Group's operations and use of funds.
-Total revenue and other income